Terms and Conditions: Master Service Agreement

 There are four different classifications for priority that an inbound ticket can be assigned.
 There are as follows:

-· CRITICAL: Business Critical Service not functioning, and all users impacted.
+· CRITICAL: Business Critical Service not functioning, and all users are impacted.

-· MEDIUM: Limited degradation of service, limited number of users or functions affected, business process can continue.
+· MEDIUM: Limited degradation of service, a limited number of users or functions affected, a business process can continue.

-· LOW: Small service degradation and does not affect business critical systems and often impacts only a single user.
+· LOW: Small service degradation does not affect business-critical systems and often impacts only a single user.

 Priority Response Time Resolution Time Escalation Threshold